The hidden cost of hire car claims

 A courtesy car is just that – a courtesy.
 It’s a replacement, usually provided by the garage that’s carrying out the repairs, and is generally a small-engine hatchback.

-Insurers often offer courtesy cars with their policies, or as additional extras, though they usually come with some conditions.
+Insurers often offer courtesy cars with their car insurance policies, or as additional extras, though they usually come with some conditions.

 It could depend on you agreeing to use one of their approved garages, and it’ll always be subject to availability.